Collections Policy for Huronia Museum

 - Signatures from both parties

-- Detailed report the finding and how the loan assisted your research providing Huronia Museum
+- Detailed report of the findings and how the loan assisted your research provided to Huronia Museum

-In order to fulfill its stewardship role vis-á-vis the collection, Huronia Museum will thoroughly and accurately document its existing collection, as well as all incoming and outgoing items.
+9.1.
+In order to fulfill its stewardship role vis-á-vis the collection, Huronia Museum shall thoroughly and accurately document its existing collection, as well as all incoming and outgoing items.
 This documentation process includes the following:

 - Catalogue numbers assigned to each item according to the year, accession/donor, object number format

 - Item descriptions according to the Parks Canada System of classifciation